Dayton Dragons GameDay Notes for Saturday (7:10 PM Start)

 TV: Dayton's CW (26)l Radio: Fox Sports 980 WONE

-Today's complete Game Notes and Stats packets are attached.
-For starting lineups, roster, and more, go to the Dragons Digital Pressbox at www.daytondragons.com/digitalpressbox

-Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) host the West Michigan Whitecaps (affiliate of the Detroit Tigers) in the fifth game of a six-game series.
+Today's Game: The Dayton Dragons (affiliate of the Cincinnati Reds) host the Cedar Rapids Kernels (affiliate of the Minnesota Twins) in the fifth game of a six-game series.

-Last Game: Friday: Dayton 7, West Michigan 5.
-Keyed by a four-run seventh inning, the Dragons erased a three-run deficit to win and even the series.
-The Dragons collected six doubles and a triple in the game, led by Edwin Arroyo (3 for 4, 2B, 2 RBI), Austin Callahan (2 for 4, 2B, 3B, 2 RBI), Tyler Callihan (2 for 4, 2B, RBI), and Blake Dunn (2 for 5, R).
-Jake Gozzo pitched two scoreless innings to earn his fourth save.
+Last Game: Friday: Cedar Rapids 4, Dayton 2.
+The Dragons went 1 for 14 with runners in scoring position as they lost their second straight game.
+Cedar Rapids scored two runs in the top of the first inning and took a 4-1 lead to the ninth.
+The Dragons scored once and had the tying run on base with one out but could not get the big hit.
+Jack Rogers and Tyler Callihan each had a double for Dayton.

 Team Notes